Social Selling – The Missing Link to Your Sales Strategy

 Speak as powerfully online as you would in person.
 Credit: Christin Hume on Unsplash.

-You’re getting leads while you sleep, and it’s only getting better.
+nd it’s only getting better.

-The COVID-19 pandemic changed us all and it’s accelerated the trend of in-person sales fading away.
-B2B sales reps have around 5% of a customer’s time during the entire buying journey
+The COVID-19 pandemic changed us all – and it’s accelerated the trend of in-person sales fading away.
+B2B sales reps have around 5% of a customer’s time during the entire buying journey.

-In business, more decisions are being made digitally and according to McKinsey, 70%-80% of B2B decision-makers prefer it that way.
+In business, more decisions are being made digitally – and according to McKinsey, 70%-80% of B2B decision-makers prefer it that way.

 Reputation has met convenience, and gone online.
 That’s why LinkedIn is the missing link for your growth.